plone/training/transmogrifier/basics.rst

 or as a buildout on its own.
 For this training, we'll use it on its own.
 Follow the instructions below to get a sample Plone site running.
-You can use Python 3 if you are creating a Plone 5.2+ instance.
+You can use Python 3 if you are creating a Plone 5.2+ instance (recommended).

 .. code-block:: console

    $ cd ploneconf.migration
-   $ virtualenv env --python=python2.7
+   $ virtualenv env --python=python3.7
    $ env/bin/pip install zc.buildout
    $ env/bin/buildout
    $ bin/instance fg